CollegeCat/cse15l-lab-reports/lab2.md

 ![Image](Add_message_1.png)

 In this image, first the HnadleUrl method is called.
-Inside this method the value of str is just an empty string "" at the start of the method.
-Then, the conditional statements begin to run, the URL is run and gets inputted into the method.
+Inside this method the value of str is just an empty string `""` at the start of the method.
+Then, the conditional statements begin to run, the URL is extracted and put into a string by the method getURL and gets inputted into the method.
 As the first one is false and is not run, the next else statement does become true.
-Then the nested if loops also run, checking that the URL does have "/add-message" in it.
-Then it splits the query that follows after ? and splits it at the = sign.
-The values of the split string are stores in parameters[], an array.
-It reads "s" in parameters[0] and the last if loop runs, adding the string after the =, which is stored in parameters[1], to the master string str.
+Then the nested if loops also run, checking that the URL does have `"/add-message"` in it.
+Then it splits the query that follows after `?` and splits it at the `=` sign.
+The values of the split string are stores in `parameters[]`, an array.
+It reads "s" in `parameters[0]` and the last if loop runs, adding the string after the `=`, which is stored in `parameters[1]`, to the master string `str`.
 The string is then printed at the webpage as shown in the image.

 ![Image](Add_message_2.png)